Daniel Barenboim / West-Eastern Divan Orchestra

 Encore 2 — Sibelius: Valse triste, op.44/1

-Encore 3 — Pyotr Ilyich Tchaikovsky: Polonaise from Act III of the opera “Eugene Onegin”, op.24
+Encore 3 — Tchaikovsky: Polonaise from Act III of the Opera “Eugene Onegin”, op.24

 That last encore turned out to be a true “last dance” (a Polish dance, actually!).
 It’s a piece full of joy and momentum in the boisterous outer parts (which made some violinists almost jump off their chairs!).
 The middle part is more lyrical, with flowery tunes in the flutes and oboes, surrounding a short section where the cellos can show off their singing tone.
 A really entertaining little showpiece that rounded off the evening.